-The GPS 45 allows you to mark, store and use up to 250 waypoints.
+The GPS 40 allows you to mark, store and use up to 250 waypoints.
 A waypoint position can be entered by taking an instant electronic fix or by manually entering a coordinate or range and bearing in reference to an existing waypoint.
 To mark your present position (make sure you have acquired a satellite position) as a waypoint:

-1. Press the MARK key to capture your position.
+1. Press the wark key to capture your position.

 The Mark Position Page appears, showing the captured position and a default 3-digit waypoint name.
-To change the default position name:
+To change the default position name :

-- 1. Press the key twice to move the field highlight from the 'save' field to the name field. - 2.
-Press the Key to begin entry of your way-point name. - 3.
+- 1. Press the key twice to move the field highlight from the 'save' field to the name field. - 3.
 Use the ▲ and ▼ keys to enter a value in the appropriate character field, using the ◀ and ▶ keys to move to each character position. - 4.
-Press ENTER to confirm the waypoint name.
+Press enter to confirm the waypoint name.
 The field highlight will move to the 'route' field.